JGCRI/ambrosia/README.md

 ```r
 devtools::install_github('JGCRI/ambrosia', build_vignettes = TRUE)
 ```

+## User tutorial and examples

+A list of examples along with a user tutorial describing the different features in `ambrosia` are available in the [`ambrosia_vignette.rmd`](https://jgcri.github.io/ambrosia/articles/ambrosia_vignette.html).
 To load the vignette with examples for the major functions within ambrosia, run the following command

 ```r
 vignette("ambrosia_vignette")
 ```

-## User tutorial and examples

-A list of examples along with a user tutorial describing the different features in `ambrosia` are available in the [`ambrosia_vignette.rmd`](https://jgcri.github.io/ambrosia/articles/ambrosia_vignette.html) in the vignettes(`vignettes/`) directory.
 The example below shows how a user can get an estimate of demand using some sample parameters (See the table below for description of parameters).

 ```r
 #Get a sample data set